 (magic marker, pen, ink, paint)

-On light colored stones, clean with bleach or hydrogen peroxide.
-On dark colored stones, clean with lacquer thinner or acetone.
-For paint use razor knife to remove.
+On light-colored stones, clean with bleach or hydrogen peroxide.
+On dark-colored stones, clean with lacquer thinner or acetone.
+For paint, use a razor knife to remove.

 Please click here for more information on how to care for your granite countertops.